nachinius/scalacheck/doc/UserGuide.md

 testing parameters when you run ScalaCheck tests through SBT.
 See SBT's documentation for info on how to provide the arguments.

-### Test Case Minimisation
+### Test Case Minimization

-One interesting feature of ScalaCheck is that if it finds an argument that falsifies a property, it tries to _minimise_ that argument before it is reported.
+One interesting feature of ScalaCheck is that if it finds an argument that falsifies a property, it tries to _minimize_ that argument before it is reported.
 This is done automatically when you use the `Prop.property` and `Prop.forAll` methods to create properties, but not if you use `Prop.forAllNoShrink`.
 Let's look at the difference between these methods, by specifying a property that says that no list has duplicate elements in it.
-This is of course not true, but we want to see the test case minimisation in action!
+This is of course not true, but we want to see the test case minimization in action!

 ```scala
 import org.scalacheck.Arbitrary.arbitrary